From Meet-Cute To Engagement Shoot

 In 2016, the chief of staff of the Washington/Baltimore High Intensity Drug Trafficking Area (HIDTA) program, Jeff Beeson, presented Roger Hartley, dean of The University of Baltimore’s College of Public Affairs, with a partnership idea that would benefit both institutions.

-The regional HIDTA—established 30 years ago under the National Drug Control Policy—was searching for a new fiduciary body to provide oversight of its grant program, which provides funding and resources to federal, state, local and tribal law enforcement agencies (LEAs) with the goal of reducing drug trafficking and production.
+The regional HIDTA—established 30 years ago under the White House’s National Drug Control Policy—was searching for a new fiduciary body to provide oversight of its grant process.
+The program provides funding and resources to federal, state, local and tribal law enforcement agencies, along with drug treatment and prevention programs, to reduce drug trafficking and

 (more…)